 The Orange Door is not just for people experiencing family violence – it’s there to help people who need support to change their behaviour and stop using violence in their relationships.

 Some people tell you that home life is ‘private’ and ‘bad things’ will happen if you tell anyone.
-Workers at The Orange Door will listen to your concerns and work out how to improve the situation without putting you or the person you’re worried about at risk.
+We listen to your concerns and work out how to improve the situation before problems get worse.

 Workers at The Orange Door are experienced in dealing with children, young people, adults and families.

-- listen to you to understand your situation
+- listen to you and hear what your worries are

 Services are free and you don’t need a referral.

-All cultural and religious preferences are respected, including the option to request a male or female worker.
-It’s your choice.
-The Orange Door works with multicultural communities to meet the diverse needs of families.
+All cultural and religious preferences are respected.
+We work with multicultural communities to meet the diverse needs of families.